GFDRR/rdl-docs/docs/hazard.md

 ###Flood hazard maps for Kabul

-Schema attributes for flood hazard map related to occurrance probability of a river flood event with a return period of once in 100 years over Kabul, Afghanistan.
+Schema attributes for flood hazard map related to occurrence probability of a river flood event with a return period of once in 100 years over Kabul, Afghanistan.
 The hydrological data used for modelling the intensity of floods is derived from observations over the period 1958-2001 (44 years).
 The hazard intensity is measured as water depth, in meters.
 These information cover all mandatory fields, and few optional fields.

 ![Screenshot](img/hzd_fl_kabul.jpg)